-There is a wide range of books on loads of strategies, indicators, etc. but price action books are quite hard to find.
+There is a wide range of books on many strategies, indicators, etc., but price action books are quite hard to find.

 As a price action trader, you should not just sit around your laptop’s screen paranoid over an already executed trade.

 Instead, channel your free time to backtesting strategies and studying price action secrets.

 This is a carefully curated list of some of the best price action books out there.

 Each book on this list will improve your price action skills and decision-making on the charts.